cylc/cylc-doc/src/suite-design-guide/portable-suites.rst

        [[upload_niwa]]  # NIWA-specific product upload.
            inherit = HPC

-To make this portable, refactor it into a core suite.rc file that contains the clean site-independent workflow configuration and loads all site-specific settings from an include-file at the end:
+To make this portable, refactor it into a core flow.cylc file that contains the clean site-independent workflow configuration and loads all site-specific settings from an include-file at the end:

 .. code-block:: cylc

-   # suite.rc: CORE SITE-INDEPENDENT CONFIGURATION.
+   # flow.cylc: CORE SITE-INDEPENDENT CONFIGURATION.
    {% set SITE = 'niwa' %}
    {% from 'site/' ~ SITE ~ '-vars.rc' import HAVE_IDL %}
    [cylc]